microsoft/satellite-imagery-labeling-tool/README.md

 The following are some ideas to take this project further:

-- Advanced feature tab
-  - Mutli-select delete/lasso delete.
-  - Multi-select and shift data.
-May be required for imported data to align with shifted imagery.
 - Consider integrating Azure Planetary Computer services.
 Import imagery layers and/or vector data.
 - Add an orthogonalize polygon/squaring option in the labeler to help make drawn features look nicer.
 - Magic wand drawing tool that uses a flood fill algorithm on the imagery to generate polygons based on the likeness of nearby pixels.